naev/naev-website/content/downloads.md

 64-bit AppImages are available above, these can be marked as executable and bundle all dependencies and data required to play.
 <!--Ubuntu users can install Naev through the [Playdeb package](http://www.playdeb.net/software/NAEV).
 If you’re unfamiliar, instructions can be found [here](http://www.playdeb.net/updates/Ubuntu/#how_to_install).-->

-We have been packaged by Ubuntu, Gentoo, Arch Linux, openSUSE, and Fedora as naev.
+We have been packaged by Ubuntu, Debian, Gentoo, Arch Linux, openSUSE, Fedora, Manjaro, and OpenBSD as naev.

 <!--If you’re using our official binaries, make sure to install the dependencies. -->
    </div>